À-quel-âge-passer-du-cartable-au-sac-à-dos Caramel & cie

 Ergonomics: designed for comfort

-Practicality: meeting changing needs
+Practicality: responding to changing needs

 The backpack is versatile and adapts to various activities teenagers (school, sports, etc.).
 With dedicated compartments, padded pockets for laptops or tablets, and spaces for water bottles, the backpack is a complete companion.